NUKIB/misp/README.md

 Then you can access MISP in your browser by accessing `http://localhost:8080`.
 Default user after installation is `admin@admin.test` with password `admin`.

+To delete all volumes after testing, run:

+    docker-compose down -v

 ### Updating

 When a new MISP is released, also new container image is created.
 For updating MISP and MISP Modules, just run these commands in the folder that contains `docker-compose.yml` file.